 Most men will proclaim every one his own goodness: but a faithful man who can find?

 Talk is cheap.
-Your boasting is worthless.
+Boasting is worthless.
 Your history is irrelevant.
-True character is measured by present actions and results, not by self-praise, past events, explanations, or excuses (Pr 20:11).
+True character is known by present actions and results, not by self-praise, past events, explanations, or excuses (Pr 20:11).
 Yet fools talk more than wise men (Pr 14:33; 29:11), and sluggards talk more than hard workers (Pr 26:16).
-Most men love themselves and will quickly tell you how gifted and faithful they are, but real performers as measured by the Bible are very rare.
+Most men love themselves and will quickly tell how gifted and faithful they are, but real performers as measured by the Bible are very rare.

-Men have long enjoyed the damning sins of arrogance, boasting, conceit, pride, self-love, and self-esteem.
-But today these destructive evils are glorified in popular athletes and arrogant leaders and promoted as panaceas for most psychological or relational problems.
-Self-esteem theories are adored, though they merely whitewash the sins of conceit and selfishness.
+Men have long loved the damning sins of arrogance, boasting, conceit, pride, self-love, and self-esteem.
+But today these destructive evils are glorified in popular athletes and arrogant entertainers and promoted as cures for most psychological or relational problems.
+Self-esteem theories are adored, though they merely whitewash sins of conceit and selfishness.
 Humanistic psychologists have always been deluded, but when so-called Christian leaders promote this narcissistic view of life, truth is in peril (II Tim 3:1-5).

 In a day of advertising, mass marketing, and public relations, there is a perverse emphasis on appearance over performance, on perception over reality, on sound bites over substance, on feelings over facts.
-Due to constant verbal communication via telephone, the Internet, television, radio, and email, there is a perverse emphasis on words over actions.
+Due to constant communication via telephone, the Internet, television, radio, email, and texting, there is a perverse emphasis on words over actions.
 This distortion has created a situation where boasting is accepted over results.

-Don't tell about your job performance.
-Let a promotion tell it!
-Don't brag about your great marriage.
-Let your spouse spread it!
-Don't tell about your personal holiness.
-Let your fruits and persecution prove it!
-Don't tell about your charity and kindness to others.
-Let your number of devoted friends be the measure!
-Don't tell how much you can be trusted.
+Do not tell about your job performance.
+Let a promotion tell it.
+Do not brag about your great marriage.
+Let your spouse spread it.
+Do not tell about your personal holiness.
+Let your fruits and persecution prove it.
+Do not tell about your charity and kindness to others.
+Let your number of devoted friends be the measure.
+Do not tell how much you can be trusted.
 Let your credit score tell the truth.
-Don't tell how much you fear and love God.
-Let your changed life and the testimony of others prove it (I Thess 1:6-10; I John 2:4)!
+Do not tell how much you fear and love God.
+Let your changed life and the testimony of others prove it (I Thess 1:6-10; I John 2:4).

-Reader, are you well known for faithful actions and results that match God's word?
+Reader, are you well known for faithful actions and results that match God’s word?
 Or do you have to help people out by giving them verbal hints or explanations as to how faithful you are?
 Forget the talk!
-Measure yourself only by action, performance, consistency, and results; focus on the actions God's word makes important; and do them only for the glory of God.
+Measure yourself only by action, performance, consistency, and results; focus on the actions God’s word makes important, and do them only for His glory.
 May the Lord bless you to be one of the rare faithful ones in this generation.